King Shark: Fictional character biography

+The New 52

 King Shark's hammerhead shark appearance on the cover of Aquaman (vol. 8) #32 (March 2018).
 Art by Stjepan Šejić.

 In September 2011, DC Comics rebooted its fictional continuity in an initiative called "The New 52".
 In this new timeline, King Shark now resembles a hammerhead shark.
 He was tortured and forced into the Suicide Squad by Amanda Waller.
-When he came to the Suicide Squad having to comply with Amanda Waller's demands, King Shark ended up eating his teammate Yo-Yo (it is later revealed that Yo-Yo survived).
-During the 2013 "Forever Evil" storyline, King Shark is among the villains that the Crime Syndicate recruited to join the Secret Society of Super Villains.
+During the 2013 "Forever Evil" storyline, King Shark is among the villains who the Crime Syndicate recruits to join the Secret Society of Super Villains.

-In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
-King Shark is back in his great white shark appearance.
-King Shark began serving N.E.M.O under Black Manta.
+In 2016, DC Comics implemented a relaunch of its books called DC Rebirth, aimed at undoing the changes brought by The New 52.
+As part of this relaunch, King Shark was restored to his original great white shark appearance.
+King Shark began serving N.E.M.O. under Black Manta.
 He began terrorizing San Francisco before being subdued by the Teen Titans.
-He also appears as one of the many villains attempting to kill Batman to halt Two-Face's data breach, attacking Batman on a train alongside Amygdala and Killer Croc.
+He also appears as one of the many villains attempting to kill Batman to halt Two-Face's data breach.
 After leaving the organization, King Shark attempted to live a more peaceful life, only to be captured by the military of Markovia under allegations of cannibalizing a Markovian general.
-Wonder Woman soon arrived, doubting that he committed the crime, and used the Lasso of Truth on him to prove his innocence.
-She then left him in the hands of Aquaman, hoping to start anew in Atlantis.
+Wonder Woman soon arrives, doubting that he committed the crime, and uses the Lasso of Truth on him to prove his innocence.
+Wonder Woman leaves King Shark in the hands of Aquaman, hoping to start anew in Atlantis.

 Following Aquaman's usurpation of the throne, King Shark returns as a crime lord of the Ninth Tride with plans to expand his empire to more regions of Atlantis.
 He has his minions capture Mera to use as a bargaining chip and has a run-in with the still alive Aquaman.
 He convinces King Shark to work with him at stopping King Rath's murderous ambitions on the condition that the Ninth Tride would receive better treatment by the new monarch.
 As a show of good faith, King Shark gives Mera back to Arthur.
 With their combined forces, they free Atlantis from the Crown of Thorns.